 Today we leave early because the day will be really busy.
 Destination: Cinque Terre, a wonderful (and to say wonderful is an understatement) natural park lapped by the waters of the Ligurian Sea.

-On your way to the park, you can make a brief restorative stop at the Serravalle Designer Outlet: high-fashion stores and restaurants where you can enjoy also Italian delicacies will all be just a few steps away.
+On your way to the park, which is about a 3-hour drive from Milan, you can make a brief restorative stop at the Serravalle Designer Outlet: high-fashion stores and restaurants where you can enjoy also Italian delicacies will all be just a few steps away.

 The Serravalle Designer Outlet is Europe's largest outlet center, with over 230 stores and more than 300 premium and luxury brands and a wide range of dining options for all needs and cultures.
 A true shopping paradise, a must-see landmark for all fashion lovers.